In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 Boyce in the tavern before Gray Alys speaks to him

-The film’s reimagination of Boyce shelves Martin’s original vision twice over.
-First, his description in the original material—a young, beardless, deeply tanned man with unkempt white hair and the wiry physique of someone who survived in the harsh wilds beyond civilization—is a far cry from Bautista’s bearded, hulking portrayal.
-Anderson substitutes Martin’s feral-looking outcast for a less gritty, Wild West-style gunslinger with a two-headed pet snake exuding blockbuster allure.
-Thus, the character essence of what was supposed to be a man with the dangerous grace of a seasoned survivor, carrying nothing but a long knife, ends up as a stark physical contrast to Bautista’s brutish outlook.
+Anderson substitutes Martin’s feral-looking outcast for a less gritty, Wild West-style gunslinger with a two-headed pet snake exuding blockbuster allure, and the character essence of a man with the dangerous grace of a seasoned survivor, carrying nothing but a long knife, ends up as a stark physical contrast to Bautista’s brutish outlook.

 The Gray Alys-Melange Bargain